toolbuilder/rollup-plugin-create-test-package-json/README.md

 * Type: `Object|Promise`
 * Default: `boilerplate package.json`

-This plugin automatically grabs dependencies from the generated unit tests, and picks up the version specifiers from `package.json`.
+This plugin automatically grabs dependencies from the generated unit tests, and picks up the [semver ranges](https://github.com/npm/node-semver) from `package.json`.
 However, it doesn't know how to run your unit tests.
 Specify the parts of the `package.json` required to run the unit tests with this option.
 Anything you specify will override the values generated by the plugin.

-NOTE: You can pass a Promise that resolves to an Object if you want.
-That way, you can do some async configuration work in your `rollup.config.js`
+NOTE: You can pass a Promise that resolves to `testPackageJson` if you want.
+That way, you can do some async configuration work in your `rollup.config.js`.
+The `reject` method should be passed an `Error` object if there is a problem.
+The `error.message` will be passed to Rollup, and further processing will stop.

-Here's an example.
+Here's a `testPackageJson` example.
 If you provide:

 ```javascript
   testPackageJson: {